binary-blazer/jsfiber/README.md

 ### Port Availability Check

-The server now includes a feature to check port availability before starting.
+The server includes a feature to check port availability before starting.
 If the specified port is unavailable, the server will try subsequent ports until it finds an available one.
 Warnings are logged each time a new port is tried.

 ### Defining Routes